-During the morning of March 9, 1942 an Imperial Japanese Nav (IJN) force entered Queen Carola Harbor and landed a force on Buka Island, then carried out mopping-up and mine sweeping operations around the anchorage until the next day.
+On March 9, 1942 in the morning an Imperial Japanese Nav (IJN) warships entered Queen Carola Harbor and landed a force on Buka Island, then carried out mopping-up and mine sweeping operations around the anchorage until the next day.
 Afterwards, used by Japanese warships and transports as an anchorage.

 On May 3, 1942 Crudiv 6 enters Queen Carola Harbor then departed for Shortlands then to occupy Tulagi Harbor.

 On May 12, 1942 cruisers Aoba and Kako arrived at Queen Carola Harbor.
 While entering the harbor, Kako grounded on a coral reef, but was sucessfully refloated the next day, then departed with Aoba on May 14, 1942 bound for Truk.